The keto diet isn't magic. But it does have real, measurable benefits, especially when done right.

-Keto isn’t just about cutting carbs.
-It’s about shifting how your body makes and uses energy.
-That shift can lead to meaningful changes in weight, blood sugar, brain function, and more.
+The keto diet's biggest evidence-backed benefits are weight loss, better blood sugar and insulin control, reduced appetite, and improved triglycerides and HDL cholesterol, plus its long-standing medical use for drug-resistant epilepsy.
+Keto isn't just about cutting carbs.
+It's about shifting how your body makes and uses energy, and that shift can lead to meaningful changes in weight, blood sugar, brain function, and more.

 Here's what the science actually says.